Lowe’s Companies, Inc. [LOW] – A riskier no matter how short-term sentiments looks

 Similarly, its Total Debt to Total Assets stands at 60.17.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 15.40 and its Total Debt to EBITDA Value is 2.50.
-The Enterprise Value to Sales for this firm is now 1.65.
-Lowe’s Companies, Inc. [LOW] has a Price to Book Ratio of 44.98, a Price to Cash Flow Ratio of 21.05 and P/E Ratio of 20.28.
-These metrics suggest that this publicly-traded organization will not likely result in investment gains.
+This company’s Enterprise Value to EBITDA is 13.54 and its Total Debt to EBITDA Value is 2.50.
+The Enterprise Value to Sales for this firm is now 1.45.
+Lowe’s Companies, Inc. [LOW] has a Price to Book Ratio of 44.98, a Price to Cash Flow Ratio of 21.05 and P/E Ratio of 17.86.
+These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.

 Similarly, this company’s Total Asset Turnover is 1.95.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.14 and its Current Ratio is 1.01.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.